masteredward/xavier-system/README.md

         UserKnownHostsFile /dev/null
     ```

-7. Install and configure the **AWS CLI v2** utility.
-It will allow you to deploy and to connect to your EC2 instance.
-Follow the documentation [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
-Use `aws sts get-caller-identity` command to test the AWS CLI v2 installation and configuration
+7. Install and configure the **AWS CLI v2** utility and the **Session Manager plugin**.
+They will allow you to deploy and to connect to your EC2 instance using the *AWS SSM Session Manager*.
+Follow the documentation [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) for the CLI and [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) for the plugin.
+Use `aws sts get-caller-identity` command to test the **AWS CLI v2** installation and configuration.

 8. Configure `xv*` helper functions to interact with your Xavier System.
 The Xavier System relies on the usage of [AWS SSM Documents](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-ssm-docs.html) to bind local and remote ports on the EC2 instance in a very secure way.
 You don't need to add any specific value to the `InstanceId` variable now.
 After the CloudFormation stack is deployed, you can retrieve the *EC2 Instance ID*.